 Anything going wrong during these surgeries, including unnoticed infections, can lead to great amounts of discomfort and stress to the patient.

 No Win No Fee Cosmetic Surgery Negligence Claims

 Garratts Solicitors have over 30 years' experience in helping people to obtain compensation when their planned treatment has gone wrong.
-We offer a free first consultation and the majority of our cases are funded by a 'No Win No Fee' Agreement so there's no financial risk to you.
+We offer a no obligation, initial consultation and the majority of our cases are funded by a 'No Win No Fee' Agreement so there's no financial risk to you.

 We have offices in Oldham, Ashton, Newton Heath, Radcliffe, Stalybridge and Worsley and you can be seen at any of these offices to suit you.
 Alternatively, we can offer a home or hospital visit for people who are unable to attend our offices.

 Call our Oldham Clinical Negligence Solicitors on 0161 665 3502 today or complete our online enquiry form.

 Plastic Surgery Case Studies

 Breast Reduction Surgery